olivere/elastic/README.md

 # Elastic

 **This is a development branch that is actively being worked on.
 DO NOT USE IN PRODUCTION!
-If you want to use stable versions of Elastic, please use a dependency manager like [dep](https://github.com/golang/dep).**
+If you want to use stable versions of Elastic, please use Go modules for the 7.x release (or later) or a dependency manager like [dep](https://github.com/golang/dep) for earlier releases.**

 Elastic is an [Elasticsearch](http://www.elasticsearch.org/) client for the [Go](http://www.golang.org/) programming language.